confluentinc/jmx-monitoring-stacks/README.md

 - _consumer_: it will add a demo application implemented with Spring with full client metrics
 - _consumer-minimal_: it will add a demo application implemented with Spring with a limited number of client metrics
 - _control-center_: it will add Confluent Control Center.
 It requires _schema-registry_, _connect_ and _ksqldb_ profiles.
+- _jmxexporter_: it will secure the prometheus jmx exporter (java agent) with basic authentication and it will add SSL to the agent endpoint.
 - _jr_: it will add [JR](https://jrnd.io/) to generate random traffic for kafka.
 - _ksqldb_: it will add ksqldb server.
 It requires _schema-registry_ profile.
 - _kstream_: it will add a demo stateful kafka streams application with full client metrics (_TRACE_ level selected)